the-zammers/the-caterers/WORKLOG.md

 ### 5/22/2024

-Ironed out the distribution of work and got our workspace ready to begin proper coding.
+- Ironed out the distribution of work and got our workspace ready to begin proper coding.
+- Reread the documentation for Chef and refamiliarized myself with some old coding projects I did in C to try and remember the language

 ### date y